Artist in Residency Program

-The North Dakota Parks & Recreation Department and the North Dakota Council on the Arts are again partnering on an Artist in Residency program within the North Dakota State Parks.
-The Artist in Residency program offers artists the opportunity to stay and work in unique environments where they’ll have the opportunity to draw inspiration from a park, demonstrate their skills and assist park visitors of all ages in discovering their artistic side.
+The North Dakota Parks & Recreation Department and the North Dakota Council on the Arts are accepting applications for an Artist in Residency program within the North Dakota State Parks.
+The Artist in Residency program offers artists the opportunity to stay and work in unique environments where they’ll draw inspiration from a North Dakota State Park, demonstrate their skills and assist park visitors of all ages in discovering their artistic side.

 NDPRD Park Use Rules